Caltech Pedestrian Detection Benchmark

 - 05/18/2009: Initial version of site.

-Please contact Piotr Dollár [pdollar[[at]]microsoft.com] with questions or comments or to submit detector results.
+Please contact Piotr Dollár [pdollar[[at]]gmail.com] with questions or comments or to submit detector results.

 P. Dollár, C. Wojek, B. Schiele and P. Perona